Lecture Notes in Cosmology: Distance measures in cosmology

-where note again that at the lowest order the luminosity distance is $cz/H_0$, identical to the comoving distance and to the lookback time distance.
+We can now apply what we know about the comoving distance $\chi$ to the luminosity distance as well.
+In particular, we can employ the expansion \eqref{chiexpredshift}, obtaining:

-Since $d_{\rm L}$ and $z$ are measured, one can fit the data with this quadratic function and determine $q_0$, thereby establishing if the universe expansion is accelerated or not.
-Note that $H_0$ is an overall multiplicative factor, thus does not determine the shape of the function $d_L(z)$.
+Note that in expanding $r(\chi)$, the spatial curvature $K$ enters starting from the third order in $z$.
+See \cite[page 33]{Weinberg:2008zzc}.

-In the case of a dust-dominated universe, using Eq.~\eqref{comdistdust}, the luminosity distance has the following expression:
+For standard candles, $d_{\rm L}$ is measured independently via the flux.
+Therefore, knowing $z$, one can fit the data to this quadratic function for many sources and determine $H_0$ and $q_0$, thereby establishing whether the expansion of the universe is accelerated or not.
+This procedure is presented in Sec. \ref{Sec:BayesiananalysisSNIa}.
+Note that $H_0$ is an overall multiplicative factor; thus, it does not determine the shape of the function $d_L(z)$.